Deerzen/Deerzen/README.md

 is the best way to learn and improve my skills.

 ### 🔗 Let's connect
-If you are looking for a developer with intermediate python skills and who is interested in working on exciting projects, then please contact me.
+If you are looking for a developer who is interested in working on exciting projects, then please contact me.
 I am confident that I can be a valuable asset to your team.